 How is technology changing risks to children in online gaming spaces?

-Whilst ‘metaverses’ are often misconstrued as being a recent technological development they have been in existence for years in gaming.
-For example, World of Warcraft has been a popular metaverse game since it launched in 2004.
-However, the introduction of metaverse games in which there is the utilisation of virtual or augmented reality is changing the landscape of interactive experiences, and risk.
+Metaverse-style environments are not new in gaming; they have existed for years.
+For example, “World of Warcraft” has been a popular metaverse game since it launched in 2004.
+However, the introduction of metaverse games in which there is the utilization of virtual or augmented reality is changing the landscape of interactive experiences, and risk.

 How can Resolver help gaming platforms ensure safer online spaces?

-As subject matter experts at Resolver, we know that there are multiple ways in which children are vulnerable to risks attributable to inappropriate content and how impressionable they are in their idolisation of popular content creators.
+As subject matter experts at Resolver, we know that there are multiple ways in which children are vulnerable to risks attributable to inappropriate content and how impressionable they are in their idolization of popular content creators.

 Children look to content creators, including gamers, to determine what types of behavior is expected of them.
-To identify behaviors that could make them, and their own content, be accepted and receive ‘likes’ or ‘follows’.
+To identify behaviors that could make them, and their own content, be accepted and receive likes or follows.
 Their awareness of harm, willingness to share personal information and desire to be accepted and liked, are influenced by their level of cognitive, social and emotional development.

-• The manner in which platforms can improve their moderation of misogynistic rhetoric that is audio rather than solely text based
+- The manner in which platforms can improve their moderation of misogynistic rhetoric that is audio rather than solely text based

-• Whether maladaptive behaviors in young males created by problematic gaming habits should be considered an issue of national priority
+- Whether maladaptive behaviors in young males created by problematic gaming habits should be considered an issue of national priority

-• A national debate over the need to update the national curriculum taught in schools to specifically address misogyny and the detrimental impact that exposure to harmful content has on the well being of students.
+- A national debate over the need to update the national curriculum taught in schools to specifically address misogyny and the detrimental impact that exposure to harmful content has on the well being of students.

-Subject Matter Experts at Resolver do not only identify risks on platforms for their clients, they also provide in-depth explanation on how and why harmful content poses a risk to platform users and organisational reputations.
+Subject Matter Experts at Resolver do not only identify risks on platforms for their clients, they also provide in-depth explanation on how and why harmful content poses a risk to platform users and organizational reputations.
 Helping to ensure that digital spaces are safe spaces that can be enjoyed by all.

 Safeguarding children from digital misogyny demands a coordinated effort involving game developers, platforms, educators, and policymakers.
-Only by addressing the structural and cultural foundations of online toxicity can we begin to create inclusive, safe, and respectful spaces for all players—regardless of gender.
+Only by addressing the structural and cultural foundations of online toxicity can we begin to create inclusive, safe, and respectful spaces for all players — regardless of gender.

-To learn more about how Resolver’s comprehensive Trust and Safety Intelligence service can help protect the integrity of your platform and online communities please reach out.
+To learn more about how Resolver’s comprehensive Trust and Safety Intelligence service can help protect the integrity of your platform and online communities, please reach out.